Florida Legislature passes bill that limits how schools and workplaces teach about race and identity

 Under the initial draft of the bill released in January, Florida schools and businesses would have been barred from mandating that students or employees attend diversity trainings that cause any individual to “feel discomfort, guilt, anguish, or any form of psychological distress.”
 The bill was later amended to clarify those feelings must be linked to lessons or diversity trainings that imply someone is responsible for actions “committed in the past by other members of the same race, color, sex or national origin.”

 “It’s not about the feel.
 We can’t control how a person feels about a topic,” said Sen. Manny Diaz Jr., a Republican from Miami-Dade who shepherd the proposal through the Senate.
-“But what we can control is to have a teacher not go to a student … and impose on male student that they are sexist simply because they are a considered a male … Don’t impose guilt on a student based on a group they belong to.”
+“But what we can control is to have a teacher not go to a student … and impose on male student that they are sexist simply because they are a considered a male."

+Diaz, a Cuban American, spoke of how his ancestors fled to Florida because they wanted a free and open education system.
+"Don’t impose guilt on a student based on a group they belong to,” he said.

 But Florida Democrats, racial justice advocates and some corporate leaders say the bill is another attempt by the Florida GOP to whitewash history including the legacy of slavery here and across the country.